Private, In-Home Tutoring in Keizer, Oregon

-SchoolTutoring Academy’s tutoring programs for Keizer students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Keizer, Oregon students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Educators at Salem-Keizer Public Schools combine the standards set by Oregon’s Department of Education and their creativity to provide students a quality education.
 The standards which are used establish a series of learning objectives and benchmarks to make sure that every student receives the same high quality education and is capable of work expectations at the post-secondary level.
 They call on students to do increasingly complex and analytic work as they progress towards graduation.